-Guernsey – a hidden gem filled with history and beauty
+Guernsey – a hidden gem

 Guernsey is an island enriched with World War II history and was the desired location to inspire the acclaimed French author Victor Hugo.